Ultimate Comics: X-Men: Ultimate Comics: X-Men by Nick Spencer Vol. 1

-In the Morlock Tunnels, Kitty, Johnny, Jimmy and Bobby argue over whether or not to help the mutants.
-Kitty states that it is a bad idea, informing them that Peter would want them to stay safe.
-Johnny, taking offense at her using Peter to settle the argument, brings up the fact that she was nowhere to be seen during the battle with Norman Osborn that resulted in Peter being killed.
+In the Morlock tunnels, Kitty, Johnny, Jimmy, and Iceman argue over whether or not to help the mutants, which Kitty disagrees with.
 Kitty punches Johnny and walks away.
 They head out on their mission to take Stryker down.
-Upset, Kitty speaks with the young mutant who brought Jimmy to them earlier.
+Upset, Kitty speaks with a young mutant who brought Jimmy to them earlier.
 He tells her that Rogue is friends with Stryker.
 Rogue approached Stryker a while ago, asking for mercy.
 She intends to lead the others into a trap.

-In a flashback to seventeen years ago, young William Stryker is ridiculed by his father for being weak.
-His father tells him that if he follows his orders he will make him strong.
-Now, in Times Square, Stryker's men bring before him a young mutant who is covered in thick scales.
-He speaks of how mutant camps are a waste of resources and that the mutants should be, instead, brought to him.
-He then touches the young boy on his forehead and his scales immediately fall to the ground.
-The boy seems to no longer be a mutant.
-The boy is angry with Stryker for what he has done to him.
-Stryker uses his blade to kill the boy.

-In the White House, Valerie Cooper is talking with Quicksilver and the President of the United States about Cerebra.
-Pietro convinces the President that using Cerebra to guide the Nimrod Sentinels will make the public view him as a true hero in these hard times.
-The President excuses Valerie.
-She asks her assistant, Philip, to retrieve for her as much info as she can on both Pietro and Stryker, the latter being more important.

 Stryker is about to demonstrate his mercy on another young mutant when Jimmy Hudson, Iceman, Human Torch and Rogue appear and warn him to let her go.
-Stryker reveals that Rogue is his ally and she immediately subdues both Johnny and Bobby using Bobby's absorbed powers.
+Stryker reveals that Rogue is his ally and she immediately subdues both Johnny and Iceman using Iceman's absorbed powers.
 Stryker, two weeks prior, promised Rogue to free her of her mutant abilities if she brought the others to him.
 Stryker readies to kill Jimmy but Rogue demands that he fulfill his side of their deal before he lays a hand on them.
 He is about to heal her when the Shroud arrives and punches Stryker, knocking him to the ground.